edgeandnode/email-templates/emails/crypto-service-reactivated.md

 Hello,

 Your billing balance on The Graph is now current, and you may now resume making queries.
-You have billing balance of {{ balance }} GRT, covering {{ queryFees }} GRT in query fees.
+You have a billing balance of {{ balance }} GRT, covering {{ queryFees }} GRT in query fees.
 Review your query activity any time on the Billing page in [Subgraph Studio](https://thegraph.com/studio/billing/).

 To avoid service interruption, please ensure your billing balance is greater than your incurred query fees.